 Slow site speed

 Recently, Google increased the impact of site speed as a ranking factor through its Core Web Vitals changes.
 Again, this mirrors Google’s other efforts to keep users happy.
-A slow-loading site is a very common culprit hampering your keyword research and the dedicated hours you spent uploading quality SEO content.
+A slow-loading site is a very common culprit hampering your keyword research and the dedicated hours you spend uploading quality SEO content.
 Slow site speed also deters users from engaging with your content, which eliminates your ability to convert them.

 Recent studies by Forrester Research show that 40% of users will wait no longer than 3 seconds for a webpage to load.
 The results are even worse on a mobile device, where 53% of users will wait no longer than 3 seconds for a page to load.
 Thus, slow website speeds cost you both in terms of SEO and user engagement, eliminating much of your ability to make money.